The Power of the Soul over its Passions

 45. The Power of the Soul over its Passions

-Our passions cannot be directly excited or removed by the action of our will.
+Our passions cannot be directly excited or removed by our willpower.

-46. Why the Soul is Prevented from Fully Controlling its Passions
+46. Why the Soul Cannot Fully Control Its Passions

-Until this emotion ceases, the spirits remain present in our thoughts in the same way that sensory objects remain present while acting against the organs of our senses.
+Until this emotion ends, the spirits linger in our thoughts in the same way that sensory objects persist while being sensed. *

 The soul can avoid hearing a small noise or feeling a slight pain by focusing intensely on something else.

-But it cannot avoid hearing thunder or feeling the fire burning the hand in the same way.
+- But it cannot avoid hearing thunder or feeling the fire burning the hand.

-The soul can easily overcome minor passions but not the more violent and strong ones until the emotion of the blood and spirits is calmed.
+But the stronger ones can only be overcome after the emotion of the blood and spirits is calmed.

-The most the will can do while this emotion is vigorous is:
+The most the willpower* can do while this emotion is vigorous is:

 - to not consent to its effects